 - Development of compelling translational project/technology strategies

 - Navigating hurdles associated with commercialisation and spin-out, working alongside Oxford University Innovation

 - Sourcing and development of high quality bids for external funding streams

 Dr Nessa Carey will bring broad, multi-stakeholder and non-sector specific strategic oversight to the programme.
 With experience of the biotechnology industry landscape, she has vast knowledge of business, IP and commercialisation strategies across biomedical modalities, and will work with Oxford's academic community to enrich innovative translational programmes with commercial context.

-Dr Carey will also work with our Business Development and Translational Research Office teams, as well as Oxford University Innovation, to facilitate the recruitment of ‘Experts’ with an in-depth sector-specific knowledge, which they will apply to research programmes to ensure routes to translation are optimised and potential hurdles identified early.
+Dr Carey will also work with our Business Partnerships Office and Translational Research Office teams, as well as Oxford University Innovation, to facilitate the recruitment of ‘Experts’ with an in-depth sector-specific knowledge, which they will apply to research programmes to ensure routes to translation are optimised and potential hurdles identified early.

 About the Royal Society Entrepreneur in Residence (EiR) Scheme